shirish93/shirish93.github.io/_posts/2024-03-03-japanese-shrine.md

 This comparison is not just the difference between Agile and waterfall methodologies of Software engineering either.
 A team can be perfectly Agile in creating a product, consider it 'complete', and fall into the rewrite trap as soon as a certain 'threshold' of team knowledge and original vision is lost.

 The idea is to reject rewriting software replacement from scratch every X years.
-Evolve it gradually like the ship of Theseus.
+Change it gradually like the ship of Theseus.
 Software development stacks and philosophies can change, generally accepted wisdom in the industry can turn around.
 Change can come from anywhere, from changing demographics to change in taste, of customers and of customers.
 We must write our systems to integrate those changes without starting from scratch.
 Good planning involves strategizing ways to deal with such changes in advance.

 **Conclusion**